Does Medicare Cover Raised Toilet Seats ?

 To find the HCBS Waivers, 1915 Waivers, HCBS Programs and the Money Follows The Person Programs for seniors which are available in your state, you can just check my article, which has a list of what is available in each state, links to the different program websites, and also lists all the PACE programs for All-inclusive Care for The Elderly – “Medicaid Home and Community Based Services Waivers and Programs For Seniors Listed By State”.

 What can you do if your revenue is too high to qualify for Medicaid ?

 The Spend Down Program

-How to go about purchasing items on Medicaid and state funded programs ?
+How to proceed with purchasing DME on Medicaid and state funded programs ?

 – get the doctor, or therapist, to provide a medical justification letter, stating that the equipment desired is medically necessary.

-– contact a DME supplier, who is Medicaid approved, and give them the medical justification letter form the doctor, or therapist.
+– contact a DME supplier, who is Medicaid approved, and give them the medical justification letter from the doctor, or therapist.

 – the supplier should fill out a Prior Approval Application.

 – the document goes to the Medicaid state office where the purchase is either approved, or denied.